 Installation of Thermostat Roll up Motor System

-— Special thanks, the aritcle and illustration is edited and contributed by the customer Dave Fullmer from Utah,USA
+— Special thanks, the aritcle and illustration is contributed by the customer Dave Fullmer from Utah,USA

 ·Preparation